GingaaBread/GNOStatic/src/get_started/README.md

 ### Statically Typed

-GNO is statically typed, which means that the type of a variable is always known during compilation.
+GNO is statically typed, which means that the type of a variable is already known during compilation.
-However, one of the main principles of GNO is type inference, which allows you to declare a variable and let GNO infer its type on its own.
+One of the main principles of GNO is type inference, which allows you to declare a variable and let GNO infer its type on its own.

 ```gno
 // Type inference